Deadly clashes in Syria are precisely what new leaders sought to avert

 Why We Wrote ThisA story focused on

-An eruption of sectarian violence involving supporters of the deposed Assad regime has left hundreds dead, calling into question whether Syria’s new rulers can maintain discipline over a patchwork of armed militant groups, including hard-line jihadists.
+An eruption of sectarian violence involving supporters of the deposed Assad regime has left hundreds dead, calling into question whether Syria’s new rulers can maintain discipline over a patchwork of armed militant groups, including hard-line jihadis.

 It is considered the worst violence in the country since the fall of Mr. Assad.
 It began Thursday when remnants of the deposed regime staged a series of coordinated attacks on government security personnel in the coastal regions of Latakia and Tartus, the Assadist heartland.